Velaslavasay Panorama: Shengjing Panorama

 From 2012 to 2019, the Velaslavasay Panorama was working on the Shengjing Panorama 《盛京全景图》, the first-ever China-US collaborative panorama depicting the city of Shenyang from the years 1910 to 1930.
 The panorama went on display in 2019.
 The panorama was painted over a period of five years by Chinese panorama masters 李武 Li Wu, 晏阳 Yan Yang, and 周福先 Zhou Fuxian from the Lu Xun Academy of Fine Arts.
 Shengjing Panorama depicts an urban Chinese landscape during an era of great technological change, global exchange, and diversity in architecture, religions, and culture.
 On May 2, 2017, the artists and Velaslavasay had a handover ceremony in the auditorium of the Tiexiyu School, which provided the third and final studio location large enough to accommodate the painting size.

 Programs and events

-Throughout the years, the Velaslavasay has hosted numerous events including unique programming, book and poetry readings, illustrated lectures, musical performances and cinema showings and festivals.
-A more expansive list can be found in the past events section of the Velaslavasay's website.
+Throughout the years, the Velaslavasay has hosted numerous events including book and poetry readings, illustrated lectures, musical performances and cinema showings and festivals.